melissamlwong/Bashrc/README.md

     ```
   * ##### Note: Specifying "scaffolds1$" will print the sequence with the name "scaffold1" (but not "scaffold100") to a new file called "temp.fa"

-### To transfer file from local machine to remote machine.
 * #### Example:
    ```javascript
     scp1 file1 reads